linyuyuan630/Stock_Price_Prediction/README.md

 # Stock_Price_Prediction

 This project predicts next day's SP500 index based on the previous index.
 This is a Udacity nanodegree project.
-A project proposal is also uploaded.

 Libraries used:
 - numpy